noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 6/7/2022 05:00 **Francesca** and **Andreu** wake me with torture.
 Next they start delirium saying that I cannot do complaint against them, against mafia, against the person that have bought myself in a slavery market for a technological startup, that I cannot do complaint against people that administrate this kind of market in Genoa.
 Those morons thinks that them mafia cannot be touched because they hide behind Catholic Church.

+- 6/7/2022 22:30 as usual after work Aurora, Andreu, Fancesca and some mafia members speaks about cocaine abuse.

+- 7/7/2022 23:33 people here saying that if I do complaint I've got to have fear to loose my job another time.
+As I go to sleep Francesca start to heavy stalk me as usual, torturing me every day and every night.
+STOP THIS MONSTER.

+- 8/7/2022 07:00 heavy torture this night, dream injection and REM phase manipulation every two hours.
+Francesca, always Francesca she simply doesn't sleep she is a totally addicted, use it to mafia threat and to obviously don't let me sleep.
+Why? because of my job, to create an accident driving or working.
+To induct people to abuse of drugs to resist against torture.

+- 10/7/2022 22:33 Aurora in a confusional state due to the agitation deriving from its involvement in crimes against humanity being a trafficking engineer for Francesca's family operating in the Catalan autonomous community, she begins to torture me strongly indicating that she is doing the same with my father.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)